givebutter/laravel-keyable/README.md

 $newApiKey->apiKey // The instance of ApiKey just created
 ```

-If you choose to manually create API keys without using the `createApiKey` from the `Keyable` trait, make sure to specify your own plain text token, an example code is shown below.
+You can also manually create API keys without using the `createApiKey` from the `Keyable` trait, in that case make sure to specify your own plain text token, an example code is shown below.

 ```php
 $planTextApiKey = ApiKey::generate();